faizan14/jobs-management/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Future Enhancements

+* Pagination for a large amount of data.
+* Table GUI can be improved